gsotnikov/BarcodesDNN/README.md

 3) To plot figures from the paper, please use `Report.ipynb`.

-After execution of following steps the expected result should be:
+After execution of 3 steps the expected result should be:

 ![alt text](https://dl.dropboxusercontent.com/s/ufl072k0w5xdx47/Experiment2_ResNet9_Barcodes_SVHN.png)